 Our objective conclusions pertain to the texture of each chalk.
 In general, finer more powdery textured chalk, like Metolius Super Chalk, sticks to our hands better, and it's easier to maintain a thick layer of chalk on our fingers.
 However, the finer chalk tends to cake up on holds, eventually causing them to feel slippery if they aren't brushed often.
 Bison Designs Competition Chalk is so powdery that it feels almost like flour and wafts out of our chalk bags with the slightest breeze.
 Chalk that feels crunchier and stays in larger chunks feels more confidence-inspiring to some of our testers since it leaves a thinner layer of chalk that doesn't feel cakey.
 Friction Labs Gorilla Grip consistently felt the most grippy, with Black Diamond White Gold and Black Gold tying for a close second.
 Frank Endo Gym Block Chalk starts out as chunky as you like and slowly breaks down into a fine powder the longer it stays in your chalk bag or bucket, and Petzl Power Crunch Box is also quite chunky.

 How much climbing chalk will be stuck on your hands after a dip into your chalk bag?
 How long will it stay on your hands before you need to chalk up?
 Another minefield of subjectivity, we tackled this metric with hi-res photos of our hands before and after multiple reps using different holds on our hangboard.
 Both the liquid chalks shined bright in this metric since, in liquid form, we can rub chalk into every nook and cranny of our hands before it dries.
-As long as we remember to shake the bottles, so the solutions are evenly mixed, both liquid offerings from Friction Labs and Mammut provide equal coverage.
+As long as we remember to shake the bottles so the solutions are evenly mixed, both liquid offerings from Friction Labs and Mammut provide equal coverage.

 Among the loose chalk, coverage is dependent on how crushed up the chalk is.
 Fresh out of the bag, the silky feeling Bison Designs Competition Chalk provides the most coverage, caking up in a thick layer on our hands, while Friction Labs Unicorn Dust left a thinner layer both before and after the hanging exercises.
 Frank Endo Chalk Blocks and Petzl Power Crunch provide much better coverage if we break down the blocks by hitting our chalk bag against the ground and stomping on it.
 We found we could get similar coverage from all of the loose chalk if we ground it down to its finest form.

-We feel like a thoughtful, patient adult should be able to get any of these products out of the packaging and into their chalk bags or onto their hands without making a mess.
+It seems like any thoughtful, patient adult should be able to get any of these products out of the packaging and into their chalk bags or onto their hands without making a mess.
 In reality, our testers had chalk all over the floor of the climbing gym, the trunks of their cars, their bodies, and even their faces during our months of testing.
 If you climb primarily indoors, your gym may require you to use a chalk ball to cut down on the mess.
 Dust is also starting to become a major concern in crowded climbing gyms.
 For scoring the mess metric, we considered aspects of how each chalk is packaged, if that packaging is reusable and sealable, and by paying special attention to how much chalk we spilled while loading up our chalk bags.

 As long as you don't give them to your five-year-old, the liquid chalks offer a relatively mess-free delivery system.
 When properly mixed, Mammut Liquid Chalk and Friction Labs Secret Stuff stick to your hands even after they're dry and create very little dust.
 If you forget to shake up the tubes, you may end up with a dose that's light on the alcohol and will dry very quickly, then flake off your hands and into the air.
 A few folks use liquid chalk exclusively, but our testers feel that waiting for liquid chalk to dry after every application is impractical because they want to chalk up on the fly, so they always carry loose chalk or a chalk ball.